-Net financial result increased by $\notin 0.7$ million in the year ended December 31, 2022 compared to the year ended December 31, 2021.
-This overall net increase is mainly attributable to a net increase of $\notin 0.6$ million in foreign exchange income and expense and $\notin 0.5$ million in higher interest income from marketable securities compared to the year ended December 31, 2021.
+Net financial result increased by $\in 0.7$ million in the year ended December 31, 2022 compared to the year ended December 31, 2021.
+This overall net increase is mainly attributable to a net increase of $\in 0.5$ million in foreign exchange income and expense and $\in 0.5$ million in higher interest income from marketable securities compared to the year ended December 31, 2021.